AdStack/adstack.github.io/blog/_posts/2013-06-27-first-webinar.md

 ---
 layout: single
-title: AdStack to host its first Webinar!
-9:30am PST Tuesday, July 16th
+title: We Are Hosting Our First Webinar!
 author: Lauren Keeley
 ---